 The California Climate and Agriculture Network (CalCAN) is a coalition that advances policies to support California agriculture in the face of climate change.
 We believe that agriculture can play a constructive role in responding to the climate crisis by reducing its carbon footprint and thus help to ensure the long-term viability and security of our food and farming system.

-Since 2004, EcoFarm’s GE News Service has been bringing subscribers timely articles on newsworthy GE issues.
+Since 2004, EcoFarm’s GE News has been bringing subscribers timely articles on newsworthy GE issues.
 We filter out the newsworthy pieces from the others, so you don’t have to.
 In addition to GE News, take advantage of EcoFarm’s monthly E-News, Action Alerts, and Sustainable Agriculture Jobs Listings.
 To sign up for any of these lists or to update your email preferences, click here!